 A Balance of Both

-So, as my regular readers already know, I design my home-school preschooling to be a combination of academic and play-based learning.
+So, as my regular readers already know, I designed my home-school preschool to be a combination of academic AND play-based learning.
 While I want my children to be avid readers and great mathematicians, I also want them to be inventive and compassionate.
-This goal will best come through a balance of work and play.
+This goal will best come with a balance of work and play.

 Join our community!